NelsonNX/guidebook-nxp-hk/how-we-hire/mobile-assignment.md

 ## Others

 - We are happy to answer any questions
-- We expect the assignment will spend you no more than 4 hours.
+- We expect the assignment will take you no more than 4 hours.
 You can always request for more time
 - We value quality over speed